exakat/php-dictionary/dictionary/udp.ini.rst

 UDP is connectionless: UDP does not establish a connection before sending data.
 It simply sends packets, called datagrams, to the destination without checking if the recipient is ready or available.

-UDP is fast and lightweight: Because it skips the handshake and error-checking steps, UDP is faster and uses fewer resources than TCP.
+UDP is fast and lightweight: because it skips the handshake and error-checking steps, UDP is faster and uses fewer resources than TCP.

 UDP is unreliable: UDP does not guarantee delivery, order, or error correction.
 Packets may be lost, duplicated, or arrive out of order.